GopherTrunk on Windows — User Guide

 3. Run the installer.
 Builds are unsigned today — if SmartScreen blocks the download or run, click More info → Run anyway, or right-click the file → Properties → check Unblock.
 The wizard does the following:

 • Copies gophertrunk.exe to C:\Program Files\GopherTrunk\ (single static binary, no DLLs).
+That is the only thing in Program Files.

 • Bundles Zadig next to the daemon and adds a Start Menu shortcut “Install RTL-SDR driver (Zadig)” so you don’t have to chase a separate download.